munaciella/munaciella/README.md

 # Hi there 👋
-I'm Francesco Vurchio, a Junior Software Developer passionate about building impactful applications.
+I'm **Francesco Vurchio**, a Junior Software Developer passionate about building impactful applications.
 I’m currently seeking a Junior Software Developer role while continuously improving my JavaScript and TypeScript expertise.
 I recently graduated from the Northcoders bootcamp and am eager to collaborate on exciting new projects.

-🌱 **Current Focus:**
+## 🌱 Current Focus:
 - Mastering JavaScript and TypeScript
 - Exploring new technologies like Python, Nest.js, and AWS
 - Building applications with React, Next.js, React Native, and Tailwind CSS

-💻 **Projects & Contributions:**
+## 💻 Projects & Contributions:
 - **EventSphere** | Event Platform for Sharing and Creating Events
   - Built using React and Supabase with real-time database and user authentication.
   - Integrated Stripe for payments and Google Maps for event location.